byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 	4. Section 7 heading: “Interes”

-		**Fixed section heading.
-Now correctly reads "Declaration of Competing Interests".**
+		**This has been corrected.**

 ### Software deficiencies & suggestions:

 1. API doxygen documentation is non-standard.
 It appears that the doxygen documentation is provided in the .cc files rather than the header files, which is where it is typically found.
 Downstream developers would typically be working from headers and the installed library, so it is convention to have doxygen documentation in the header only.
 This also reduces clutter in the implementation files.

 **We believe this to be a stylistic preference.
+Here's a quote from the [doxygen website](https://www.doxygen.nl/manual/docblocks.html): "Unlike most other documentation systems, doxygen also allows you to put the documentation of members (including global functions) in front of the definition.
+This way the documentation can be placed in the source file instead of the header file.
+This keeps the header file compact, and allows the implementer of the members more direct access to the documentation."
+Furthermore, Doxygen is primarily used to build external documentation (html), so, from that perspective, it does not seem as important where the Doxygen comments are in the source code.
 The reviewer's argument makes more sense for libraries that are distributed without the source.
 In our case, we provide the source and the header files.
 We follow the approach of putting class comments, data member documentation, and class usage in the header, and documentation of how the methods/functions work in the source files where they are defined.
 This has the benefit of not cluttering the header files.
-There certainly is precedence for this in online discussions.
-Here's a quote from the [doxygen website](https://www.doxygen.nl/manual/docblocks.html): "Unlike most other documentation systems, doxygen also allows you to put the documentation of members (including global functions) in front of the definition.
-This way the documentation can be placed in the source file instead of the header file.
-This keeps the header file compact, and allows the implementer of the members more direct access to the documentation."
-Furthermore, Doxygen is primarily used to build external documentation (html), so, from that perspective, it does not seem as important where the Doxygen comments are in the source code.**
+There certainly is some precedence for this in online discussions.**

 2. make_examples.sh:
     1.	will only work with a g++ compiler in the user’s path.